Winter injury of alfalfa: putting the pieces together for livestock producers

 - Evaluate options on stands with partial winter injury – If a small to moderate percentage of the field has been affected, consider interseeding some fast growing grass seed to increase yield.
 While this may not add much yield to the first crop harvest, yields for the subsequent harvests should be enhanced.
 A 50/50 mix of Italian ryegrass and perennial ryegrass can be drill seeded at 10 pounds per acre to a depth of 1/4 to 1/2 inch.
 Italian ryegrass has high feed value (NDFD) and tends to remain productive through late summer.
 For fields that will be salvaged beyond 2013, interseeding perennial grasses such as orchardgrass, perennial ryegrass or bromegrass may be considered.
 University of Wisconsin has an excellent resource on Seeding in an Existing Alfalfa Stand.

 - Plant new alfalfa on other acres – Replace acres that you cannot salvage plus any stands that you are keeping just for this year.
-Do not seed a new alfalfa crop into an old stand, unless it was less than a year old, due to autotoxicity concerns. (see risk management worksheet).
+Do not seed a new alfalfa crop into an old stand, unless it was less than a year old, due to autotoxicity concerns. (see Autotoxicity during re-establishment of alfalfa).
 Before planting, check to make sure that last year's herbicides don't have any carryover concerns for alfalfa.
 Remember to check soil tests for pH and nutrient suitability.
 A new fact sheet on Fertilizing Alfalfa in Minnesota is available from the University of Minnesota.
 A spring seeding should provide new alfalfa feed around July 1st with a second cutting likely in most areas, depending on rain.
 There are several seeding options:

 - Direct seed with a small grain cover crop to harvest as forage near the end of June.
 If this hasn't worked well in the past, do not risk compromising the alfalfa.
 Oats, barley or triticale with or without peas are all nurse crop options.